 - Microsoft Surface Pro

-#11 Updated by png almost 4 years ago
+#11 Updated by png about 4 years ago

 At sajolida's request, a few more comments.
 Although I've been able to run Tails on several different PC tablets (listed above) and a few other machines, all of these have been traditional systems with the full PC architecture.
 My real interest is to be able to run Tails from the internal storage on a dedicated low-cost x86 tablet.
 Toward that end, I recently acquired a Toshiba Encore 2 tablet that nominally supports booting from USB media (it has a firmware boot select screen), but I'm unable to make that feature work.
 I've tried the standard Tails 1.2.2 image, the latest 1.3 UEFI dev ISO at http://nightly.tails.boum.org/build_Tails_ISO_devel/latest.iso , and the Linux Mint 17.1 "Rebecca" distribution.
 All of these USB drives will boot a Surface Pro and a MacBook Pro, but not the Encore 2.
 While the Encore 2 also has a MicroUSB slot, it doesn't even offer to boot from it.
 (For the record, I did disable Secure Boot on this machine.)
 Any further guidance, or (especially) a way to install Tails onto the machine's internal hard disk, would be welcome --png

-#12 Updated by png almost 4 years ago
+#12 Updated by png about 4 years ago

 I got Ubuntu to boot to the desktop using this method: http://askubuntu.com/questions/392719/32-bit-uefi-boot-support .
 The networking and sound don't work, but the touchscreen does, and I even figured out how to bring up the on-screen keyboard by assigning it to the volume-up button.
 So that method might work with Tails, too.